radkop2000/ChessApplication/README.md

 PLAY - after clicking Play there will be another 5 options
     VS Player
         starts a classic game against a player
-    VS Computer
+    VS board.Computer
-        starts a classic game against a computer of a difficulty set in settings Load PGN Game
+        starts a classic game against a computer of a difficulty set in settings Load MVC.PGN Game
-        Loads a PGN game against a player and lets you continue it Situation Builder
+        Loads a MVC.PGN game against a player and lets you continue it Situation Builder
         Build any chess situation and play it through Back